delmaredigital/payload-puck/README.md

 }
 ```

-### Theme CSS Variables
+### Theme CSS Variables (Optional)

+> Optional - the plugin includes sensible defaults.
+Define these only to customize colors in rendered content (links, borders, etc).

 The plugin uses [shadcn/ui](https://ui.shadcn.com)-style CSS variables.
-If you don't use shadcn/ui, define these in your CSS:
+If you don't use shadcn/ui and want to customize colors, define these in your CSS:

 ```css
 :root {